Curves on K3 surfaces: Introduction

 In Section \ref{sec:deformations}, we recall and extend results concerning the Kontsevich moduli space of stable curves on K3 surfaces, and also of the moduli space of lattice polarised K3 surfaces itself.

 In Section \ref{sec: existence}, we recall known facts about existence of rational curves on K3 surfaces, and extend them to genus 1.
-We recall also the resuls of \cite{generic} which will be used later on.
+We also summarise some of the results of Appendix \ref{appendix} and \cite{generic} which will be used later on.

 In Section \ref{sec: regeneration}, we establish Theorem B, proving regeneration of curves on K3 surfaces.
 The idea of the proof is similar to the use of {\em rigidifiers} as introduced by Li and the third named author in \cite{liliedtke}.
-Here, we need more general existence results for such curves proved in \cite{generic}.
+Here, we need more general existence results for such curves proved in Appendix \ref{appendix}.

 In Section \ref{sec: applications}, we discuss applications of the regeneration technique, reproving the main theorem of \cite{liliedtke}.
 Furthermore we extend regeneration to Enriques surfaces and discuss it for other surfaces of Kodaira dimension zero.